 Edgar Winter’s version of “Tobacco Road,” is a much slower version of the song than most other versions of this classic song.
-There is a slow steady build up from the start of the song to the end, but it creeps slowly wrapping its arms around you as the vocal hypnotizes you to the last note.
+There is a slow steady build-up from the start of the song to the end, but it creeps slowly wrapping its arms around you as the vocal hypnotizes you to the last note.
 And it’s on the last screaming vocal note that you realize this was one for the ages.
-The song was released on Edgar Winters’ fist album Entrance and it still stands as one of the greatest Edgar Winter songs in his the spectacular musical catalog.
+The song was released on Edgar Winter’s first album Entrance and it still stands as one of the greatest Edgar Winter songs in his spectacular musical catalog.

 # 1 – Frankenstein

 If we were going to choose the greatest guitar riffs in classic rock history, there are a few that come to mind rather quickly.
 Jimi Hendrix’s “Foxy Lady,” Led Zeppelin’s “Whole Lotta Love,” Deep Purple’s “Smoke On The Water,” and of course hands down one of the greatest ever, Edgar Winter’s “Frankenstein.”
-However, Edgar Winter’s “Frankenstein.” was so much more than a rock instrumental that contained a classic guitar riff.
-“Frankenstein.” was one of the first songs to use the early synthesizer as a lead instrument.
-A song filled drums solos and duets, synth breaks and multiple changes became one of the most original and exciting rock instrumentals ever released.
+However, Edgar Winter’s “Frankenstein,” was so much more than a rock instrumental that contained a classic guitar riff.
+“Frankenstein,” was one of the first songs to use the early synthesizer as a lead instrument.
+A song filled with drum solos and duets, synth breaks, and multiple changes became one of the most original and exciting rock instrumentals ever released.

-Out of all the Edgar Winter songs written about on this list, “Frankenstein.” was the most successful.
-It was the only number one song of Edgar Winters solo career.
-We only say solo because Edgar Winter as a musician has been involved in many projects that led to number one songs such as Todd Rundgren’s “Hello It Me,” and many others.
-But under the name Edgar Winter, “Frankenstein.” was the artist’s commercial peak.
+Out of all the Edgar Winter songs written on this list, “Frankenstein,” was the most successful.
+It was the only number one song of Edgar Winter’s solo career.
+We only say solo because Edgar Winter as a musician has been involved in many projects that led to number one songs such as Todd Rundgren’s “Hello It’s Me,” and many others.
+But under the name Edgar Winter, “Frankenstein,” was the artist’s commercial peak.